sbwinston/Sam-Remote-/.github/ISSUE_TEMPLATE/Custom.md

 ---
 name: 'Cross Sell Configuration '
-about: Describe this issue template's purpose here.
+about: 'Open for configuring ARR in '

 ---

 ### SFDC link

+**Add this here**
+- Example 1
+- Example 2
+- Example 3